ghas-lab-templates/exercises/module-1.md

 In this lab, we will use a GitHub Action to generate, upload, and attest the SBOM.

 #### Steps
-1. Navigate to the `mona-gallery`repository in your organization
+1. Navigate to the `mona-gallery`repository in your organization.
 2. Create a new workflow file named `generate-sbom.yml` in the `.github/workflows` directory.
 3. Add the following contents to the file: